alexyorke/alexyorke.github.io/_drafts/2026-06-13-monads-in-c-sharp-part-3-io.md

 }
 ```

-`From` suspends a function. `Pure` lifts an already-computed value into `IO<T>`; it does not run an effect or extract anything from `IO<T>`. `Map` applies pure logic to the eventual value, while `FlatMap` is for the dependent case where the next step also returns `IO`. `Run` executes one.
+`From` defers a function. `Pure` injects an already-computed value into `IO<T>`; it does not execute an effect or extract anything from `IO<T>`. `Map` applies pure logic to the eventual value, while `FlatMap` is for the dependent case where the next step also returns `IO`. `Run` executes one.

-This implementation is deliberately limited.
-It is synchronous, and C# cannot enforce that constructing an `IO<T>` should describe work rather than perform it immediately.
+This implementation is intentionally limited.
+It is synchronous, and C# cannot enforce that constructing an `IO<T>` should describe computation rather than execute it immediately.

 `Pure` also does not defer evaluation of its argument.
 This performs the read before `Pure` is called: